thearnabsaha/thearnabsaha/README.md

 ## 🙋‍♂️ About Me

+- 🎓 B.Tech in Computer Science & Technology, **IIEST Shibpur (Class of 2024)**
-- 💼 Consultant @ PwC | B.Tech in CSE
+- 💼 Consultant @ PwC
 - ☁️ Currently diving deep into **Azure Cloud & DevOps**
 - 🔖 Completed **AZ-900**, working on **AZ-104, AZ-305 & AZ-400**
 - 👯 Actively looking for freelance projects
+- 🧠 Passionate about building cloud-native applications
+- 📚 Love to read books on self-improvement & tech

+---

+## 🎯 2025 Goals

+- ✅ Complete Azure certifications: AZ-900, AZ-104, AZ-305, AZ-400
+- 🚀 Transition into a full-time **Cloud Developer** or **DevOps Engineer**
+- 🧠 Build and deploy 5+ production-grade cloud-native projects
+- 🤝 Contribute to open source and tech communities
-- 🥅 2025 Goals: Land a $100k remote job & contribute to open source
+- 💼 Get a $100k remote job offer in cloud/devops

 ---